 - Theft of money, bank accounts, or personal property

 - Unsanitary conditions

 - Substandard medical care

 - Poor personal hygiene

 - Evidence of sexual assault

 While visiting your loved one, if you regularly notice any of the above symptoms or have other reasons to suspect abuse, you should call Georgia’s elder abuse hotline as quickly as possible.
 They will help you relocate your loved one to a safer environment.
 Afterwards, getting in touch with an elder abuse lawyer is highly recommended.
 Without filing a lawsuit, the guilty staff member may continue their abusive or negligent behavior.

 Let an Atlanta Nursing Home Abuse Lawyer Help

-At Bey & Associates, we’ve successfully helped millions of victims of personal injury cases succeed with their claims.
+At Bey & Associates, we’ve successfully helped millions of victims of personal injuries in Atlanta succeed with their claims.
 We can help your family by protecting your elderly loved one and ensuring that the abusive or negligent nursing home staff members never harm another resident the same way.
 Contact us today, and we can pair you with a nursing home abuse lawyer in Atlanta who will fight for you and your family.